AnshulWycliffe/Edge-TTS-Creator-EXE/README.md

 REQUIREMENTS
 1. 64-bits System
 2. Internet Connection
+3. Python 3.9 and above
+4. pip install edge-tts
-3. Use the original/native scripts for TTS creation eg. Devnagri - Hindi, Latin - English
+5. Use the original/native scripts for TTS creation eg. Devnagri - Hindi, Latin - English

 LIBRARIES USED
 1. Pygame - for playback of audio